Table of Contents

 The Clumsies

-Recommended to us by the owner of Peak a Bloom (see above), The Clumsies is an ‘all day’ bar that’s open from 10 am to 2 am.
-One of the World’s 50 Best Bars, the sprawling drinkery is a great place to hang in Athens.
+Recommended to us by the owner of Peak a Bloom, The Clumsies is an ‘all day’ bar that’s open from 10 am to 2 am.
+Ranked as one of the World’s 50 Best Bars, the sprawling drinkery is a great place to hang in Athens.
 We chose to drink at the bar where we ironically met a couple from our hometown.
 Yes, it is a small world after all.

 The Clumsies’ innovative menu is separated into three categories – the Basement, the Main Floor and the Playroom.
 We ordered a Mediterranean Gimlet from the Playroom, the experimental section of the menu.
 Made with Star of Bombay gin and Greek salad (tomato water with cucumber, red pepper, olives, oregano, salt and sugar), the sweet and savory drink tasted completely of place.